jce-il/sw-modeling-class/Homework.md

 1. Don't forget to commit (with a meaningful message) and tag each sub-step in a similiar manner to the existing tagging system, e.g.,
     - ```git commit -a -m "messageDeleted event published"```
     - ```git tag csharp-my-solution-1.1```
+1. If needed you can also reset to a beginning of another stage, e.g., ```git checkout -b origin\csharp-workshop-step-2 csharp-workshop-step-2```
 1. Push your results, incl. tags, e.g., ```git push origin csharp-solution; git push origin --tags```
-1. Submit by opening a pull request for the working branch (& mention your peer)
+1. Submit by opening a pull request for the working branch (& also mention your peer)

 **Submission date**: Last lecture